GE McKinsey Matrix explained

 - Access to internal and external finance resources

-- The GE McKinsey matrix does not only consider growth, it mainly considers market attractiveness.
+- The McKinsey Matrix does not only consider growth, it mainly considers market attractiveness.

-- In addition to market share the GE McKinsey matrix also considers the strength of a business unit.
+- In addition to market share this matrix also considers the strength of a business unit.

-- Instead of the four cells that are created in the BCG Matrix, the GE McKinsey matrix creates nine cells.
+- Instead of the four cells that are created in the BCG Matrix, this matrix creates nine cells.

-Three different strategies can be distinguished and adopted using the GE McKinsey matrix:
+Three different strategies can be distinguished and adopted using the this matrix:

 Growth is facilitated by expanding the market or making investments.